Orleans Parish Profile

 4-H Youth Development

-4-H Youth Development programs in Orleans parish strive to create innovative programs that play a key role in the positive growth and development of Orleans parish youth.
-More than 700 youth have participated in positive youth development through 154-H clubs from schools, churches, community centers and neighborhoods in Orleans parish.
-Collectively, more than 2,000 youth have participated in nearly 12,000 hours of enrichment instruction from AgCenter faculty and trained volunteers.
-Our 4-H Agents are located at the Corpus Christi-Epiphany Community Resource Center on St. Bernard Avenue.
+4-H Youth Development programs in Orleans Parish are committed to delivering creative initiatives that foster the positive growth and development of local youth.
+Over 700 young people have engaged in these programs through 20 active 4-H clubs located in schools, churches, community centers, and neighborhoods across the parish.
+In total, more than 2,000 youth have benefited from nearly 12,000 hours of enrichment activities led by AgCenter faculty and trained volunteers.

 Agriculture and Natural Resources